MIP10c15: Subproposal to Appoint Feed (OT)

-Yes, public records were able to verify some of the provided information.
-No information provided was proven to be false that would give indication of malicious misrepresentation.
+Yes, public records were able to verify most of the provided information.

 - how much funding was raised

-The Oracle Team was not able to find any public figures relating to the amount of funding raised in the 11/01/16 Seed round composed of BoostVC and Digital Currency Group nor of the amount invested by Coinbase Ventures more recently.
+The Oracle Team was not able to find any public figures relating to the amount of funding raised that would confirm or deny the $3M figure quoted by the applicant.

 - the location of incorporation & domicile

 The Oracle Team was able to verify that Consensys AG is registered and domiciled in Zug, Switzerland at address Gartenstrasse 6, 6300 Zug via Zefix.